HOME

 • Kow Kuroda.

-Arguments for Parallel Distributed Parsing: Toward the integration of lexical and sublexical (semantic) parsings
+Arguments for Parallel Distributed Parsing: Toward the Integration of Lexical and Sublexical (Semantic) Parsings

-• Karl-Andre Skevik.
+• Karl-André Skevik.

-Language Homogeneity in the Japanese Wikipedia
+Language Homogeneity in the Japanese Wikipedia (cancelled)

 A Comparative Study on the Aspectual Classification of Korean and Japanese Verbs in relation to ‘-ess-‘ ‘-essess-‘ in Korean and ‘sudeni’ in Japanese